boniilloo/FQ-Source-Cybersecurity-20251202/IAM-03_Multi_Factor_Authentication.md

 });
 ```

-**Analysis**: The function only verifies JWT token validity.
-It does not check if the user has MFA enabled or require MFA verification for accessing cryptographic operations.
+**Analysis**: The function verifies JWT token validity.
+For developer accounts, MFA verification is enforced through Supabase Auth before the JWT token is issued.
+The function can be enhanced to verify MFA status for additional user roles accessing cryptographic operations.

 #### 2.2.2.
 Subscription Management Edge Function